AustinT/mol_ga/README.md

 - Because of the sampling change above, it can handle large population sizes (e.g. 10k).
 This helps prevent the population collapsing to a bunch of similar molecules.
 - Removed some [weird lines of code](https://github.com/BenevolentAI/guacamol_baselines/blob/44d24c53f3acf9266eb2fb06dbff909836549291/graph_ga/crossover.py#L70-L84) that effectively prevents the algorithm from producing molecules with more than 50 atoms.
   While it is true that most drugs are not this large, the algorithm should not be inherently incapable of producing molecules of more than a certain size!

+### Limitations / known issues

+In no particular order:

+- **Synthesizability**: there is no guarantee that the molecules produced will be synthesizable (or even "nice").
+If you don't like the molecules that you see you will need to either 1) change the scoring function or 2) write your own offspring generation method which avoids generating poor molecules.
+- **Slow for large molecules**: the mutation operations in the default GA are more expensive for large molecules, which can cause the GA to run extremely slowly.
+If you encounter this, one option is to add a penalty for molecule size into the scoring function.